EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

     python -m pip install ipykernel
     ```

-1. Create a bash script to activate your virtual environment and create a new kernel.
+1. Write a bash script to activate your virtual environment and create a new kernel.
 For example, `/mnt/work/register-my-venv-kernel.sh`:

     ```bash
     source /mnt/work/lib/jupyter/my-venv/bin/activate